finos/FDC3/docs/api/spec.md

 - entitlements
 - UX of application resolution

-Are all areas of functionality that any feature-complete Desktop Agent would implement, but are not currently areas considered for standardization under FDC3.
+Are all areas of functionality that any feature-complete desktop agent would implement, but are not currently areas considered for standardization under FDC3.

 ### Inter-Agent Communication